tcosmo/bbsim/README.md

 # 0 R rewind
 ```

-The simulator is very linent at parsing:
+The simulator is very lenient at parsing:

 - It wont check that the states mentioned in transitions do exists
 - It wont check that every read symbol is specified for each state